 Hormones are chemical messengers that circulate throughout the body via the bloodstream and are sent from one endocrine gland with messages to direct functions elsewhere in the body.

-It is sent from the pancreas to the cells when you eat food telling them there an influx f of glucose in the blood and they need to open up to take it up for energy.
+Insulin is sent from the pancreas to the cells when you eat food telling the cells there is an influx of glucose in the blood and they need to open up to take it up for energy.

 What causes the hormonal imbalance?

-That also means when one hormone is out of balance it also affects others.
+That also means when one hormone is out of balance other hormones may also become unbalanced.

 Take for example TSH or thyroid-stimulating hormone.

-This hormone is made in the pituitary gland, and it affects the production of thyroid hormones T3 and T4.
+TSH is made in the pituitary gland and affects the production of thyroid hormones T3 and T4.

-So when the pituitary gland fails to produce enough or produces too much this has an effect on the production of T3 and T4 and then given that the thyroid is the master gland in charge of metabolism, malfunction leads to extremely many bodily functions going wrong and subsequent illness and health problems.
+So when the pituitary gland fails to produce enough TSH or produces too much, this has an effect on the production of T3 and T4, and because the thyroid is the master gland in charge of metabolism, malfunction leads to extremely many bodily functions going wrong, and subsequent illness and health problems.

 Hormonal imbalance means that there is too little or too much of a particular hormone in the bloodstream.
 All body processes and chemicals are supposed to be in homeostasis( meaning just in the right amounts).

-The body calibrates these process finely so that even a small increase or decrease can cause widespread bodily dysfunction.
+So the body calibrates these processes finely so that even a small increase or decrease can cause widespread bodily dysfunction.

 Signs of hormonal imbalance.